BrianSturgis/JanWeek3Project/README.md

 Expect(0).toEqual([0]);

 ## Stretch goals
-- images, styling, and custom animations used in UI.
+- Images, styling, and custom animations used in UI.
 - Implement different behaviors/effects/images for different inputs.
 - Include an option that returns the output in reversed order (beginning with the largest number).
 - Add a second form field that takes a name as an input.
 Then update the output so that the program states "Won't you be my neighbor, [name]?" instead of "Won't you be my neighbor?"
-- animated UI
+- Animated UI
-- unity driven UI
+- Unity driven UI
 - Adobe DSP workflow fully integrated

 ## Support and contact details